Skip to main content

 Article II: The corporation is a nonprofit corporation

-1. Developing and implementing programs designed to foster awareness in individuals and in the community with regard to astronomical developments and achievements as well as promoting the science of astronomy.
+• developing and implementing programs designed to foster awareness in individuals and in the community regarding astronomical developments and achievements as well as promoting the science of astronomy, and

-2. Making available to individuals and the community educational resources concerning astronomy.
+• making available to individuals and the community educational resources concerning astronomy

 Article IV: Members